Introduction to BaseID

 Section titled “Project Structure”The project is organized as a Rust workspace with the following layers:

-- Credentials — format-specific implementations (VC, SD-JWT, mDL)
+- Credentials — format-specific implementations (JWT-VC, Data Integrity, SD-JWT, mDL, BBS+, AnonCreds)

 Next Steps